 Ok, so you’ve got a huge list of post ideas and you know in general how each one will be formatted.
 It’s only a matter of tapping those posts out before they’re ready to be shared with the masses.
 But hey there tiger, slow and steady wins the race.
 No need to burden yourself with sprinting through as many of your post ideas as possible and then immediately publishing them.
 Save those things in a document somewhere and bust them out as needed.

 Set a publishing goal

 Try writing two posts a day for a month.
-In this way you will meet your goal of publishing one blog post a day while saving one back for future use too.
+In this way you will meet your goal of publishing one blog post a day or scheduling them ahead of time while saving one back for future use too.
 After a month you will have 30 posts saved and be a whole month ahead.
 Then once you’ve got some room to breathe you can take your time with newer posts and even forgo writing each day as needed in order to give yourself a rest.
 If you find that your post queue is getting low after a while, go ahead and do the same thing (2 posts per day) for a week, two weeks, or month until you have a comfortable buffer.

 Oh, and in case you don’t know, you do not have to be a wordpress ninja to produce quality content at a consistent pace.
 The only things you HAVE to know how to do is how to create a new post, save it as a draft, and schedule it for later.
 Super easy!
 I’ve even included a few screenshots below 😉

-Each time you finish a post like the one above, just click save draft and the edit button next to “publish immediately” and schedule your posts out that way.
+Each time you finish a post like the one above, just click save a draft and the edit button next to “publish immediately” and schedule your posts out that way.

 Before you know it you’ll have a full queue of posts and a base of content to build upon 🙂